interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 Function Sequence
 .................

-.. note:: We don't punish the vault be removing his whole collateral, but "just" the value (valued at the current exchange rate) plus a punishment value.

-.. todo:: I think we don't need to check if the vault is under the SecureCollateralRate at this point.
-If the punishment payment is anyway not "only" the current exchange rate plus some minor mark-up, the collateralization ratio will actually *increase* by this.

 1. Checks if the amount of ``tokens`` is less or equal to the amount of ``vault.toBeRedeemedTokens``.
 If not, throws ``ERR_LESS_TOKENS_COMMITTED``.

 2. Subtract ``tokens`` from ``vault.toBeRedeemedTokens``.